CharlieArray/recipe-app-server/README.md

 This back-end server stores shopping list items on a remote heroku PostgresQL database so users can sign back in and have access to their shopping list.

+### Technology stack used: This API server utilized Node.js, Express, and a few other dependencies such as Mocha and Chai.

 ## App Screenshots
 ### Login Page for Returning Users
 ![login](https://user-images.githubusercontent.com/59151304/118582215-9a613900-b758-11eb-81c5-24eee6a1a572.PNG)